 Mould toxicity causes breathing difficulty and coughing or chest pain.
 The effects of the immune reaction to mould and its harmful toxins and gasses include: inflammation, swelling, allergies (sneezing, mucous), asthma, sinus infections, joint and stomach pain and body fatigue.
 Mould exposure increases inflammation and damage the endothelial lining – causing leaky lungs.
 Mould inhalation not only exposes one to harmful mycotoxins, but also to increased carbon dioxide that it expels, especially when lungs become infected with it.
 When a person breathes air that contains irritants and other substances the airways become narrow and breathing becomes difficult.
 This is similar to COPD or if acute, what we are now calling a respiratory crisis.
-People with damaged lungs need to expel mucous, rather than trap it because it can cause a “dry” cough, said to be a symptom of Covid-19.
-Autopsies of early Chinese Covid-19 victims revealed lungs congested with sticky mucous in all the cases that were examined.
+People with damaged lungs need to expel mucous, rather than trap it because it can cause a “dry” cough.

 Today on the news we saw that US citizens were given masks with 2010 expiry dates on the boxes (old stock from a previous pandemic) and some of the masks were infected with dry rot.
 Hello? that could infect the user with this deadly toxin.
 Mycotoxins are potent immunosuppressive agents that directly affect immune cells and also modify immune responses in other parts of the body as a consequence of tissue damage.